s-h-a-s-h-i-k-a-n-t/iics-projects-portfolio/docs/Mapping: m_SCD_Type2_Date_MD5.md

 # Mapping: m_SCD_Type2_Date_MD5

 ## Note
-This mapping was **built and tested by me, (Shashi Kant**) in the Informatica IICS environment using an Oracle target connection.
+This mapping was **built and tested by me(Shashi Kant**), in the Informatica IICS environment using an Oracle target connection.
 It demonstrates how **MD5-based change detection** combined with **date-based SCD logic** efficiently tracks historical changes in dimension tables.
 The goal is to maintain full history for changed records by inserting new versions and expiring old ones using **Start Date / End Date** columns.